 Overtraining is a factor in a lot of chronic fatigue, it’s the reason people get injured when they shouldn’t, AND it’s a culprit in why you don’t see results faster.

-Exercising too much can also set you up for chronic tiredness eventually, lack of weight loss (your system is stressed out, which makes it hold onto body fat) and you're more likely to get injured on muscle tissue that hasn't fully recovered.
+Exercising too much can create a state of chronic inflammation in the body, setting you up for fatigue, lack of weight loss (your system is stressed out, which makes it hold onto body fat) and you’re more likely to get injured on muscle tissue that hasn’t fully recovered.

 This is why you don’t want to overtrain, or exercise with high intensity every day.